CPix18/MyFinTechRepo/HW6- SQL/Instructions/Starter_Files/DatabaseAnalysis.md

 on cc.holder_id = ch.holder_id
 where extract(hour from t.date) between 7 and 8;

+## What are the 100 highest transactions during this time period?
--- Find the top 10 by largest amount transactions select ch.holder_name card_holder, t.date,
+select ch.holder_name card_holder, t.date,
 round(cast(t.amount as numeric),2) as amount
 from "transaction" t